-- All calls made to PLC are done over SSL, so the details of the authentication structure cannot be viewed by 3rd parties.
+1. All calls made to PLC are done over SSL, so the details of the authentication structure cannot be viewed by 3rd parties.
 If, in the future, non-SSL based calls are desired, a sequence number or some other value making each call unique will would be required to prevent replay attacks.
-In fact, the current use of SSL negates the need to create and send hashes across technically, the key itself could be sent directly to PLC, assuming the connection is made to an HTTPS server with a third party signed SSL certificate. - Athough calls are done over SSL, they use the Python class libary xmlrpclib, which does not do SSL certificate verification.
+In fact, the current use of SSL negates the need to create and send hashes across - technically, the key itself could be sent directly to PLC, assuming the connection is made to an HTTPS server with a third party signed SSL certificate.

-3.2.
+2.2.
 PLC API Calls

-Full, up to date technical documentation of these functions can be found in the PlanetLab Central API documentation.
+Full, up to date technical documentation of these functions can be found in the PlanetLab API documentation.
 They are listed here for completeness.

-• BootUpdateNode(authentication, update_values)
+• BootUpdateNode( authentication, update\values )